Why Augment Code’s Integration Strategy Is Smarter Than You Think

 Model Context Protocol for tool/data interconnectivity

-Agent orchestration protocols (e.g. ACP) for multi-tool collaboration
+Agent orchestration protocols for multi-tool collaboration

 Tools embracing these standards gain instant workflow compatibility; those resisting create friction and force users into binary ecosystems.
 Augment’s strategy embraces openness, enabling seamless use alongside Claude.